Weighting with form factors#

 from dynasor.qpoints import get_supercell_qpoints_along_path

 Here we set up the Trajectory, \(\boldsymbol{q}\)-points, and compute the dynamic structure factor.
-See the dynamic properties of NiAl tutorial for a step-by-step explanation of this.
+See the “Dynamic properties of NiAl alloy” tutorial for a more detailed description of these steps.

 [2]: